Daydreamest/scoreboard/README.md

 `use scoreboard::*;`

-There is an exmaple provided in `scoreboard/src/bin/example.rs` that shows a typical usage of the library.

 #### As compiled Rust library with rustc compiler

 Copy compiled `libscoreboard.rlib` file to your project and add a flag to your compilation options: